Netcentric/aem-replication-metadata-validator/README.md

 # Fix Violations

-When the validator detects issues those can be fixed by manually adding a `cq:lastReplicationAction` property to the according node in the underlying [DocView XML file][docview-xml] (potentially with an agent-specific suffix like `_preview`).
+When the validator detects issues those can be fixed by manually adding a `cq:lastReplicationAction` and `cq:lastReplicated` properties to the according node in the underlying [DocView XML file][docview-xml] (potentially with an agent-specific suffix like `_preview`).
 The `cq:lastReplicationAction` property must be set to value `Activate`.
 The `cq:lastReplicated` property must contain a date value which is newer than the date given in either the `cq:lastModified` or `jcr:lastModified` property.
-If no modification date is set then no `cq:lastReplicated` property must be set either.
+If no modification date is set then any `cq:lastReplicated` date is sufficient (is is mandatory, though).

 For example, adding

 ```
+cq:lastReplicated="{Date}2022-01-01T00:00:00.000+01:00"
+cq:lastReplicated_preview="{Date}2022-01-01T00:00:00.000+01:00
 cq:lastReplicationAction="Activate"
 cq:lastReplicationAction_preview="Activate"
 ```

-can be added to the node which is supposed to be detected as active in the last version on both default publish and preview tiers on AEM as a Cloud Service (in case no last modification date is set).
+to the node which is supposed to be detected as active in the last version on both default publish and preview tiers on AEM as a Cloud Service (in case no last modification date is set).
 For regular AEM 6.5 environments just adding

 ```
+cq:lastReplicated="{Date}2022-01-01T00:00:00.000+01:00"
 cq:lastReplicationAction="Activate"
 ```

 is enough.

 The node where the replication and modification metadata is located differs depending on whether the affected content is inside a `cq:Page` (i.e. somewhere below its `jcr:content` node) or outside (this may be still below a `cq:Page` node but not within its `jcr:content` child).

 * For the former (inside a `cq:Page`) both the replication and modification metadata is located directly inside the top-level `jcr:content` node of the container page (this affects e.g. editable templates' structure or policy mapping nodes)
 * For the latter (outside a `cq:Page`) the replication metadata is located in a `jcr:content` node below the affected node and the modification metadata directly a property on the affected node (this affects policy nodes with resource type `wcm/core/components/policy/policy`)